chiffa/BioFlow/dev_log.rst

     - HPRD (Human Reference Protein-protein interaction Dataset - human only)
     - IntAct (good idea to integrate given the quality and extensivity of data)
     - DIP (Database of Interacting Proteins - releases seem to have stopped in 2014)
-    - GeneMania (Not entirely clear what the dataset or intention are)
+    - GeneMania (Not entirely clear what the dataset or intention are, but can be used to x-link complexes)

 Improve crosslinking between different databases
 ------------------------------------------------